Hurl Beechum

 Hurl Luther III.
-Beechum (born 2 May 1973) is a retired German professional basketball player who formerly played for the Telekom Baskets Bonn of the German Basketball League.
+Beechum (born 2 May 1973) is a retired German-American professional basketball player who starred at Iowa State University from 1991 to 1995.
+Professionally, Beechum played for more than 12 years in Europe, including for the Telekom Baskets Bonn of the German Basketball League.

 His last team as an active player was BK Prostejov in the Czech Republic.

 He played for Germany's national basketball team on several occasions.